fzhedu/starrocks/docs/sql-reference/sql-statements/data-types/Array.md

 The array type has the following restrictions:

 * The array columns can be only defined in duplicate tables
-* Array columns cannot be used as key columns (may be supported later)
+* Array columns cannot be used as key columns (maybe supported later)
 * Array columns cannot be used as distribution columns
 * Array columns cannot be used as partition columns